• About

 Then peel the garlic cloves and smash in the bottom of a large salad bowl with 1/2 t Kosher salt

-Smash 4 anchovie filets into the salt/garlic mixture..
-Isn’t this fun?
+Smash 4 anchovy filets into the salt/garlic mixture..

-Whisk in the Worcestershire sauce, vinegar and 1/2 t pepper.
+Whisk in the Worcestershire sauce, vinegar, lemon juice and 1/2 t pepper.
 Then drizzle in 1/2 cup of extra virgin olive oil while whisking constantly

 Chop the lettuce into large pieces and dump it on top of the dressing

-Right before serving, add the croutons and parmesan and toss lightly.
+Right before serving, add the croutons and toss again

 Related